quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part19_Summary_of_Part.md

 #### Positive Definiteness and Stability

-Background context explaining the concept: The text shows that the key matrix \(D(I - \pi P)\) and its adjoint are positive definite.
+Background context explaining the concept: The text shows that the key matrix $D(I - \pi P)$ and its adjoint are positive definite.
 This is crucial for proving the stability of on-policy TD(0).
 Additionally, it mentions the need for additional conditions and a schedule to reduce the step-size parameter over time to achieve convergence with probability one.

-:p What does the text say about the key matrix \(D(I - \pi P)\) being positive definite?
+:p What does the text say about the key matrix $D(I - \pi P)$ being positive definite?
 ??x
-The text states that since the diagonal entries of \(D\) are positive and the off-diagonal entries are negative, it only needs to show that each row sum plus the corresponding column sum is positive.
-Given that \(\pi < 1\) and \(\mu > 1 = (1 - \pi P)\) results in all components being positive, this confirms the positive definiteness of both the key matrix and its adjoint. x??
+The text states that since the diagonal entries of $D $ are positive and the off-diagonal entries are negative, it only needs to show that each row sum plus the corresponding column sum is positive.
+Given that$\pi < 1 $ and$\mu > 1 = (1 - \pi P)$ results in all components being positive, this confirms the positive definiteness of both the key matrix and its adjoint. x??

 ---